Center for Services Leadership - Global Research Faculty

 The University of Hong Kong, China

 Chi Kin (Bennett) Yim is Associate Dean (Postgraduate), Professor of Marketing and Associate Director, Chinese Management Centre at the Faculty of Business and Economics, The University of Hong Kong.
 He received his Ph.D. in Management from the Krannert Graduate School of Management, Purdue University.
 His areas of marketing expertise and interest include services marketing, China marketing, and brand choice and purchase behavior modeling.
 His articles have appeared in Journal of Marketing, Journal of Marketing Research, Marketing Science, Journal of International Business Studies, Journal of Retailing, International Journal of Research in Marketing, Journal of World Business, Journal of International Marketing, and Journal of Business Research.
-In his current research, he is exploring service fairness and envy, service-sales ambidexterity, crowding and service evaluations, customer-staff relationship, and coalignment of service strategy.
+In his current research, he is exploring crowding and service evaluations, anthropomorphized self-serving technologies, service-sales ambidexterity, and customer delight.